-These requests are made directly to NYSE via the NYSE website.
-Refer to subscriber authorization and data feed request for more information.
+These requests are made directly to NYSE via the Data Services Dashboard.
+Refer to Subscriber Request and Datafeed Request for more information.

 Any service entitled without NYSE approval is considered unauthorized and vendors may be held liable for related charges including interest and administrative fees.
-Refer to unauthorized display devices and unauthorized data feeds for more information.
+Refer to Unauthorized Display Devices and Unauthorized Datafeeds for more information.

 3.1.
-Subscriber Authorization
+Subscriber Request

-Vendors submit authorization requests for external "display" devices using the subscriber authorization website.
+Vendors submit authorization requests for external "display" devices using Subscriber Request.